AlexB52/portfolio/source/blog/2020-12-05-service-object-alternative.html.md

 #### The routes

-To keep things restful we then update our routes to use publication namespace.
-Follwing Rails conventions between the ActiveModel and the routes makes it really easy to configure.
+To keep things RESTful we then update our routes to use publication namespace.
+Following Rails conventions between the ActiveModel and the routes makes it easy to configure.

 ~~~ruby
   resources :posts do